HKhademian/HKhademian/README.md

 - 🧪 Fast learner, problem solver, and experiment freak — I believe learning never stops.
 - 🔧 I care deeply about **clean code**, **minimalism**, and **systems that don’t leak** (data or memory).

 ---

-### 📂 Curious to See More?

-You can explore a full list of my projects with context and behind-the-scenes notes here:

-👉 [**projects.md**](./projects.md) — my personal dev journal of what I’ve built, why I built it, and what I learned.

----